 As dedicated teachers, the New Zealand String Quartet is in residence at Victoria University of Wellington and have established the highly regarded Adam Summer Chamber Music School for the country’s most accomplished string and piano students.
 In North America, the quartet has been guest faculty at the Banff Centre, Quartet Fest West, and the Quartet Program at Bucknell University, and given master-classes and workshops at countless colleges and universities on the continent.

-New Zealand Quartet upcoming tour US/UK:
+New Zealand Quartet fall 2018 tour US/UK:

 Carleton College: NZSQ with Nicola Melville

 2 November 2018 | 8pm, Kracum Performance Hall (Northfield, Minnesota)

 An evening of Mozart, Gareth Farr, and Shostakovich.
 US-based New Zealand pianist Nicola Melville joins us for Shostakovich’s Piano Quintet.